DIY Easter Basket Project

 Factory primed and ready for paint or faux finish molding rosettes make super chic decorative drawer front accents.

-Lining the drawers with fabric or wallpaper lends a designer look.
+Lining drawers with stylish fabric or wallpaper lends a designer look.

 Bargains,Thrifting Finds And Imperfections